SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 ### Why Should We Use Local Functions?

 With time and practice we will find out that when we type code, we often need functions, which we might need only once or another function is becoming too long.
 We have already said that when one function has too many rows of code it is very hard to read, support, and understand.
-In those cases, we can declare another function which we will use even only once.
+In those cases, we can declare another function that we will use even only once.
 This helps the code to be cleaner and reduces the chance of making a mistake in the programming code.

 ### Declaring Local Functions